webix-hub/gitbook-webix-jet/details/plugins.md

 }
 ```

-Note that option IDs of the segmented should have two parts.
+The option IDs of the segmented have two parts.
 The first part must be the same as the *title* attribute of the link to a stylesheet.
-The **theme** service must get the theme name from this part of the ID.
-After that, the service locates the correct stylesheet and sets the theme.
+The **theme** service gets the theme name from this part of the ID, locates the correct stylesheet and sets the theme.

-Let's implement toggling themes as a method of the *SettingsView* class:
+Let's implement toggling themes as a method of the *SettingsView* class.
+The **queryView** locates the segmented by its name and gets the user's choice.
+After that, the service sets the chosen theme by adding a corresponding CSS class name to the body of the HTML page.

 ```js
 // views/settings.js